stitchlang/stitch/README.md

+# Stitch

 A scripting language to make it easy to write programs that are correct.
-This is an attempt to create a better alternative to languages like BASH.
+An attempt to create a better alternative to languages like BASH.

-The purpose of this language is to create programs by "stitching" together other programs (maybe "stitch" is a good name for the language?).
-For programs that mainly implement new logic rather than calling other programs, another langauge like Python is better suited.
-Given this, the basic syntax of the language is:
+The purpose of this language is to create programs by "stitching" other programs together.
+For programs whose primary purpose is not to call other programs, another langauge like Python is better suited.
+Given our primary purpose, the basic syntax is:

 ```
 program args...
 program args...
 ```

-The "program" string can be:
+"program" can be:

 * a builtin program (like `$echo`)
 * a filename (if it contains any slash `/` characters)
-* otherwise, it is a program name (a file in one of the `PATH` directories)
+* a program name (a file in one of the `PATH` directories)

 > NOTE: if I implement logic to find a program in `PATH` then it needs to be exposed via a builtin such as `$findprog NAME`